13 Commandments for Using Hair Conditioner

 If your hair is coarse, go heavier

 Coarser hair textures tend be drier and need more moisture.
 Kingsley recommends a heavy conditioner with a high concentration of nourishing oils.
 Coarse stands can also benefit from a weekly treatment mask, like SheaMoisture Manuka Honey & Mafura Oil Intensive Hydration Hair Masque or Kérastase Résistance Masque Thérapiste.
-Looking for a DIY option?
-You can whip up a natural hair treatment at home.

 If your hair is curly, fight frizz